Sputchik/twitch-pyql/README.md

 > Pythons blacklisted keywords are changed to add underscore `_` at the end.
 In a line that contains this key, there will be comment at the end: `# WARNING: ADDED UNDERSCORE`

 > [!NOTE]
 > `endpoints.py` will be updated to most up-to-date whenever i feel like, it can be either an hour or a month.
-For latest changes, `Promises` implementation (with all caviats), dm https://t.me/reddyy0x
+For latest changes, hashes to `all-endpoints.py`, `Promises` implementation (with all caviats), dm https://t.me/reddyy0x

 Example: